Raj Bhavan should not become centre for political conspiracy: Shiv Sena

 In another tweet, Raut also referred to 'shameless' governor Ram Lal.

 This change was supposedly done at the behest of then Congress Leadership, even when Baskar Rao had no more than 20 per cent of MLAs supporting him.
-NTR returned to the state after a week and launched a massive campgain against Ram Lal.
-A month later, then President Zail Singh dismissed Ram Lal as governor and three days later NTR again became the Andhra CM.
+NTR returned to the state after a week and launched a massive campaign against Ram Lal.
+A month later, then-President Zail Singh dismissed Ram Lal as governor and three days later NTR again became the Andhra CM.